SHogenboom/ALBA/NOTES/devLogs.md

 ## Production Dependencies

-The dependencies mentioned above are only used during developement.
+The dependencies mentioned above are only used during development.
 We further add the following dependencies which are used in production:
 By using the `--save` flag, the dependency is added to the `package.json` file as a regular/deployable dependency.

 ```bash